jfroelich/rss-reader/src/content-filters/color-contrast-filter/readme.md

 Rather than only looking at the alpha channel of background-color, do I also need to pay attention to the opacity property of the element?
 I know that the hidden-elements filter looks at opacity.
 Even that maybe should be changed because it might be naive.
 It feels like there is a bit of an overlapping concern between the hidden-elements filter and the color contrast filter.
 Maybe opacity should only be a concern here?

 Before proceeding I need to clarify some basic things.
 What does it mean to have an opaque background color with alpha 100%, but an opacity of 0?
 Does opacity just apply as basically another layer on top of the background color, such as a color of (0,0,0,opacity)?
 Or is it already built in to the alpha of background color?
 Basically I do not know what browsers do in this case, and need to find that out.

+# TODO: test stuff

+// TODO: semi-automated tests that compare output to expected output

+# TODO: maybe merge with hidden elements filter

+basically the contrast ratio test is just another component of a visibility test and in this sense it is all just concerned with visibility, so really it does not need to be a standalone feature. the defining trait is removing content that cannot be seen